LorneWhiteway/lfi_project/README.md

 ```

 ### How to build pkdgrav3 for use by the hypatia GPU
-- Log on to a GPU and go to the project directory.
+- Log on to a GPU (see instructions elsewhere in this README) and go to the project directory.
 - Run `./cm_hypatia.sh build_hypatia`.
 You will need to type `y` to confirm the build directory name.

 ### How to run one of the experiments on a hypatia GPU